This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon salt

 - 8 ounces shredded white cheddar cheese

 - Wipe the saucepan, then melt butter over medium heat.
-Add flour, salt, pepper and ground mustard, and stir to combine.
+Add flour, ground mustard, salt and garlic powder; and stir to combine.
 Add milk and whisk with the flour mixture until smooth and thick, about 4-5 minutes.
 Reduce heat to low, add the cheese and stir to combine.